Hospitality Training News and Guides

 • Online RSA is accepted in most states (except Victoria)

-If you're planning to work in Australia's hospitality industry, obtaining your Responsible Service of Alcohol (RSA) certificate is a crucial step.
-Whether you'll be behind a bar, serving customers in a restaurant, or managing events where alcohol is supplied, an RSA qualification ensures you meet legal requirements.
+If you're planning to work in Australia's hospitality industry, obtaining your RSA certificate is a crucial step.
+Whether you'll be behind a bar, serving customers, or managing events, an RSA qualification ensures you meet legal requirements.

 Why You Need an RSA Certificate

-Without an RSA, you cannot legally work in licensed venues such as pubs, clubs, cafes, bars, and event spaces.
-The program teaches essential skills like checking ID, recognising signs of intoxication, and refusing service when necessary.
+Without an RSA, you cannot legally work in licensed venues.
+The program teaches essential skills like checking ID, recognising intoxication, and refusing service when necessary.

 State and Territory RSA Requirements